-4.8 Limitation periods for the enforcement of penalties
+10 Limitation periods for the enforcement of penalties

-91. ESMA is invited by the Commission to advise on the limitation periods for the enforcement of fines and penalty payments.

-- 92. In the consultation paper, ESMA took into account the similarities between Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
-It also took into consideration Articles 7 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
-ESMA did not consider that major changes were needed and aimed at ensuring consistency between the rules applicable to Benchmark Administrators and the ones applicable to the other financial market participants under ESMA's direct supervision. - 93.
-ESMA therefore saw merits in having the same rules, with limited adjustments which are justified by the fact that the enforcement of penalties imposed on certain Benchmark Administrators and related third parties will take place in third countries.
+- 62. ESMA is invited by the Commission to advise on the limitation periods for the enforcement of fines and penalty payments. - 63.
+ESMA has taken into account the similarities between Articles 25m and 68 of EMIR as amended, Article 36d of the CRA Regulation and Article 48h of BMR as amended.
+It has also taken into consideration Articles 7 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
+ESMA does not consider that major changes are needed and aims at ensuring consistency between the rules applicable to Benchmark Administrators and the ones applicable to the other financial market participants under ESMA's direct supervision. - 64.
+ESMA therefore sees merits in having the same rules, with limited adjustments which are justified by the fact that the enforcement of penalties imposed on certain Benchmark Administrators and related third parties will take place in third countries.
 A reference to the third-country authority is thus needed.
-In addition, having in mind potential uncertainties and delays that could derive from the fact that the enforcement of the penalties imposed on certain Benchmark Administrators and related third parties would be governed by the rules of civil procedure in force in a third country (as provided by in the second paragraph of Article 48h(4) of BMR as amended), it is advised to extend the limitation period to eight years where the Benchmark Administrator or the related third party subject to the fine or periodic penalty payment is established in a third country. - 94.
-ESMA only received comments with regards to the above proposals from one respondent.
-As with the proposals regarding the limitation periods for the imposition of penalties, the respondent claimed that instead of five years the limitation period should be set at three years (as it is the case under the respondent's national legislation) or it should refer to limitation periods defined in the national law of the Member State where the person under investigation is established.
-The respondent also considered that the limitation period should be suspended but not start afresh. - 95.
-For the reasons already explained in paragraphs 88 and 89 above, ESMA has decided to maintain its original proposal.
-The final proposal is included below.
+In addition, having in mind potential uncertainties and delays that could derive from the fact that the enforcement of the penalties imposed on certain Benchmark Administrators and related third parties would be governed by the rules of civil procedure in force in a third country (as provided by in the second paragraph of Article 48h(4) of BMR as amended), it is advised to extend the limitation period to eight years where the Benchmark Administrator or the related third party subject to the fine or periodic penalty payment is established in a third country.